shirzad/paginate_resource/README.md

 provide pagination functionality beginning with a given resource.
 Normally you would use gems like will_paginate or kaminari to paginate your collection on a listing page.
-Once the user selects a resource from the list and enters the view for the selected resource you need a way to jump to next the resource starting from that very resource.
+Once the user selects a resource from the list and enters the view for the selected resource you need a way to jump to the next resource starting from that very resource.

-paginate_resource provides two helper methods to jump to the next resource or the previous resource in the list taking care of the order any arel conditions.
+paginate_resource provides two helper methods to jump to the next resource or the previous resource in the list taking care of the order and any arel conditions.

 ## Compatibility